Last updated: January 19, 2023.

-Based on 601 dishwashers, below you’ll find how much water dishwashers use, which dishwasher uses the least amount of water, and how hand washing water usage compares.
+Based on 601 dishwashers, below you’ll find how much water dishwashers use, which dishwasher uses the least amount of water in 2024, and how hand washing water usage compares.

 Spoilers:

-- Dishwashers can account for 4% – 20% of your daily water usage.
+• Dishwashers can account for 4% – 20% of your daily water usage; and

-- One stand out, Standard sized, low water usage dishwasher is the Blomberg – DWT 81800, get more details, including the price, on Amazon here.
+• One stand out, standard sized, low water usage dishwasher is the Blomberg – DWT 81800, and an honorable mention went to the EdgeStar BIDW1802SS

 Continue reading to see exactly which dishwasher uses the least amount of water and which brand makes the most water efficient dishwashers.